The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 Partial parenteral nutrition

-This type of nutrition provides a part of the nutritional requirements that are needed daily, and is a complement to oral intake.
+This type of nutrition provides a part of the nutritional requirements needed daily and complements oral intake.

 Many hospitalized patients receive dextrose or amino acid solutions using this method.